lcase28/pscfFieldGen/README.md

 generate initial guesses for use with the C++/Cuda version.
 See the section **Use With C++/Cuda Versions** for special instructions on doing so.

+Example files for a range of calculations are included in the `examples` directory in the root of the project repository.

 ### Model File

 The Model file acts as the primary input for the program.
 Data in this file is specified